Viscosity solutions of obstacle problems for Fully nonlinear path-dependent PDEs: Introduction

 In his recent work \cite{DPath}, Dupire gives the definition of derivatives on the path space and proves a functional It\^o's formula.
 Using those derivatives, in \cite{DPath}, and \cite{CF}, the authors derive and study functional differential equations, which extends the Feynman-Kac formula to a non-Markovian case.
 In \cite{PENG}, Peng proposes the notion of path-dependent partial differential equations (PPDEs) in nonlinear framework.
 In \cite{EKTZ}, \cite{ETZ1}, \cite{ETZ2}, Ekren et al. proposed a definition for viscosity solution of PPDEs.

 Our objective in this paper is to adapt the definition of viscosity solutions of PPDEs given in \cite{ETZ1} to an obstacle problem for a fully nonlinear PPDE, for which we give assumption under which wellposedness holds.
 In order to achieve our objective, especially to tackle with the lack of local compactness of the space of paths, we will use similar ideas as in \cite{ETZ2}.
 In our case, the main difficulty is to produce a sequence of "smooth" subsolutions and supersolutions of the obstacle problem that converge to the value functional, however in general the solutions of obstacle problem of PDEs do not have $C^{1,2}$ regularity.
 To overcome this difficulty, we use a penalization approach and a change of variable which allows us to have "smooth" solution to the obstacle problem.
+Another main difference with \cite{ETZ2} is the fact that the PPDE studied in this paper has a stochastic representation with a second order reflected BSDE.
+This will allow us to prove the regularity of the functional without requiring an assumption similar to Assumption 3.5 of \cite{ETZ2}.

 The paper is organized as follows.
 In section 2, we introduce the main notations and assumptions that we will use.
 In section 3 we introduce our functional of interest as the supremum of solutions of RBSDEs and give some regularity results for this functional.
 In section 4, we introduce the PPDE we want to study and give the definition of viscosity solution for this kind of PPDEs and prove some preliminary results on viscosity solutions.
 We then prove that our value functional of interest is a viscosity solution of this PPDE.
 Starting from section 5, we treat the wellposedness of the PPDE.
 We first prove our partial comparison result at section 5.
 In section 6, a stability theorem is proven.
 In section 7 we prove, using a modification of Perron's approach, the general comparison result (without requiring any smoothness of the sub and supersolutions).